 The Trust became an “Incorporated Association” in January, 2014, now known as “Rathmines Catalina Memorial Park Association Incorporated”.
 For simplicity, the Association is now also known as the ‘Rathmines Catalina Association’.

-A nine member committee, all of whom are from the surrounding area, have been elected to oversee the future of the Association.
+A nine member committee, all of whom have an interest in history and aviation, have been elected to oversee the future of the Association.

 President: Bill Anderson firstname.lastname@example.org phone 0418 770 400

 Ordinary Committee Members:

 Terry Fahey firstname.lastname@example.org

 James Marshall email@example.com

 Ann Morris firstname.lastname@example.org

 The Rathmines Memorial Park, the site of the WW2 Seaplane Base, is situated on the western shores of Lake Macquarie in New South Wales.
 It is approximately 15mins drive south of Toronto, which in turn is just to the south of Newcastle.